 The new Audi Q7 is considerably lighter than the old one

 If you frequently need a car that performs well off-road, you'd be better off with a Range Rover than a Q7.
 The Audi does have four-wheel drive, though, so it can cope with muddy fields and slippery tracks thanks to the system's ability to shift power to the wheels with the most grip.

 Its high ground clearance helps to cushion passengers from big bumps, and with adaptive air suspension, the Q7 really does glide over rough roads.
 Agility is further helped by an optional four-wheel-steering system that turns the rear tyres by two degrees with the front wheels at high speeds.
 At lower speeds, they turn up to five degrees in the opposite direction to the fronts, reducing the car's turning circle by a metre.

 The new Q7 performs well at speed, too – weighing less than the previous generation model means it changes direction much quicker than its predecessor and feels very stable when cruising quickly – you can throw it around corners like something around half its size and it feels more composed than a Range Rover or Volvo XC90.
-The SQ7’s clever electromechanical active roll stabilisation – an option in the UK – does a cracking job of minimising body lean on twistier roads.
+The SQ7’s clever electromechanical active roll stabilisation – an option in the UK – does a good job of minimising body lean on twisty roads.